 Buying a home but unsure what home loan best suits you and your needs?
-We have explained both types of loans, their advantages, and things to consider when choosing your home loan.
+We have explained both types of loans (fixed vs variable home loan) their advantages, and things to consider when choosing your home loan.

 Fixed Home Loan